Infectious diseases and antimicrobial resistance

 Hi!
 What is your research about?

-Interviews and researcher portraits linked to One Health with some of our researchers and PhD's and doctoral students.
+Interviews and researcher portraits linked to One Health with some of our researchers and PhD students.

 Succesfully managing the raccoon dog to reduce risks to biodiversity and health